Raise your hand if you like a bit of something sweet now and then.

 9. Fruit crisp

 Who doesn’t love a good seasonal fruit crisp?
 Always a bonus if you can work oats into dessert!
 You can use whatever fruits are seasonal or on sale… apples, berries, even pears.
-This recipe from Dietitians of Canada uses a reasonable amount of added sugar, plus healthier fats than some.
+I adapted our family’s favourite recipe by adding walnuts and cutting back on sugar and butter… still delicious, honestly.

 10. Chocolate Chia Pudding, from “The Simple Veganista”